codeartisanlab/Billing-software-backend-with-php-and-mysql/README.md

 <p>Hi Guys, Welcome to #CodeArtisanLab.
-In this video🎬, We will create billing software with #php, #mysql and #bootstrap5.This is complete project and i hope it will help you to enhance your knowledge and it can be use in real world too.</p>
+In this video 🎬, We will create billing software with #php, #mysql and #bootstrap5.
+This is complete project and i hope it will help you to enhance your knowledge and it can be use in real world too.</p>

 <h4>Following are the main features of this project 💪💪</h4>
 <hr/>